Billie Davis: Setback

 In 1963, the year in which popular music was transformed by the rise of The Beatles, Davis left Decca records owing to financial disagreements.
 In September of that year she suffered a broken jaw when a chauffeur-driven limousine in which she and Jet Harris, former bass guitarist of the Shadows, were returning from a concert in Worcester, crashed in the West Midlands.
 Harris received head injuries that seriously affected his already troubled career.
-The reporting in the press of a relationship with Harris, an unhappily married man, earned Davis, still only 17, some unwelcome publicity at a difficult time and may have been one of the factors which held back her career.
+The reporting in the press of a relationship with Harris (24 at the time), an unhappily married man, earned Davis, still only 17, some unwelcome publicity at a difficult time and may have been one of the factors which held back her career.
 In an interview included in the liner notes of the 2007 compilation CD Whatcha Gonna Do?
 (RPM 326), Davis acknowledged the scandal, but also placed blame for the "lost momentum" on being unable to record for four months due to having her jaw wired shut after the accident.